ihmeuw/vivarium_csu_swissre_colorectal_cancer/README.rst

 and squash bugs until it runs (which I suspect will require rebuilding the artifact, but I hope not; I did use `make_artifacts -v --pdb -a` before I succeeded, but I'm not sure if it was necessary...
 I had to set the CRC disability weight to 0 to get it to run).
+(Run time 17m)